Testimony of the Day

 Thank you just can’t express my gratitude and appreciation and joy enough- but thank you all the more!” -Kyria

-When I tell clients to eat “gluten free” they often grab all the “gluten-free” pre-packaged foods on the shelf…but that most likely will cause weight gain and slow the healing process in your gut.
+When I tell clients to eat “gluten-free” they often grab all the “gluten-free” pre-packaged foods on the shelf…but that most likely will cause weight gain and slow the healing process in your gut.
 Rice flour, the common flour substitute in gluten-free products, is higher in calories, higher in carbohydrates, and lower in nutrients than regular flour.
-It can cause more inflammation in our body.
+It can cause more inflammation in our bodies.
 So my recommendation is to use make your own healthier options!

 2 TBS butter or coconut oil